 I decided to pay by credit card, and when she passed me the chip and pin terminal there was a message on the screen.
 “Would you like to include a gratuity?” or something similar.
 Well in all honesty the burger was awesome, and Smiles was nice enough, plus it was pretty cheap.
 But worthy of a tip?
 No. Which happens to be the button I pressed on the terminal.
 I handed it back to Smiles……… who suddenly wasn’t smiling any more.
 It was clear that from the millisecond I’d pressed no that I’d become a worthless inconvenience of no interest to her.
 A credit card receipt was unceremoniously tossed my way and a now not smiling Smiles stomped away from my table without so much as a by your leave.
-I’m good at body language.
-Hers told me that I was now considered to be at the same level in her universe as something a dog may have left behind on its daily walk……
+I love to read peoples body language.
+Hers told me that I was now considered to be something a dog may have left behind on its daily walk……

 As I left I could feel the imaginary daggers flying viciously through the air and embedding themselves deep into my back.

 That’s it.
 Like I said, not that big a deal on the face of it.

 1. You’ve just read my tale and my bet is that if you were ever going to be tempted to try a Byron Burger in future your mind will flick back to this blog post.
 Something will resonate in your head about their poor service and you’ll move onto the next restaurant.
 In fact just today a friend and colleague commented that since I’d told her my tale she’d noticed loads of Byron Burgers all over the place although she’d never heard of them before….. but because of my experience she’ll never go into one.